hall-lab/cromulent/README.md

 ## Features

-* Estimate cost of cromwell workflow on Google. (_Doesn't include network egress or sustained usage discounts.
+* Estimate cost of a cromwell workflow. (_Doesn't include network egress or sustained usage discounts.
 Not all resource types included._)

-    Resource usage is calculated by querying the genomics api using operations ids present in the cromwell metadata.
+    Cost is calculated by pricing the cpu, memory and disk usage of each [Google Genomics Operation][7] present in the cromwell metadata.
 The idea is based on comments made [in the GATK Forum][4].

 * Quickly get workflow statuses
 * Easily retrive current Google Compute Engine &amp; Persistent Disk Costs via the [Google Cloud Billing API][6]